 I enjoy any interaction with people looking at my blog.
 Whether you are a student, a consumer, working for a large company, whether you are a government elite or a journalist – let’s have a chat.

 This is my official bio:

 Until 2015 he was the Head of Group Security (Chief Security Officer) at Swisscom.
-He was responsible for the security strategy of the overall Swisscom Group in close collaboration with the group’s companies, covering the whole security value chain from policies, governance, architecture, in-house consulting, physical security, safety, crisis management and incident response (CSIRT).
+He was responsible for the security strategy of the overall Swisscom Group in close collaboration with the group’s companies.

 A Swiss national, Roger holds a Master of Computer Science degree from the Federal Institute of Technology in Zurich and is a Certified Information System Security Professional (CISSP).
 Before joining Microsoft, he was responsible for e-Business Risk Management at PricewaterhouseCoopers in Switzerland.
 He lives in Zurich and is married with two sons.

 Whenever I reference an article in my blog post, I typically use the picture from the original article as well as I want to show appreciation for their work.
 I only use these pictures in these limited cases.